hypebeast/cookiecutter-flask-seed-minimal/README.rst

 .. image:: https://travis-ci.org/hypebeast/cookiecutter-flask-seed-minimal.svg?branch=master
     :target: https://travis-ci.org/hypebeast/cookiecutter-flask-seed-minimal

-A minimal and clean Cookiecutter template for Flask.
+A minimal and clean Cookiecutter template for Flask that utilizes best practices (blueprints and application Factory patterns).

-It includes uikit, Flask-SQLAlchemy, WTForms, jQuery 2, and various testing utilities out of the box.
+It includes uikit, Flask-SQLAlchemy, WTForms, and various testing utilities out of the box.

+It doesn't provide user management (e.g. login, registration, etc.) out of the box, because it's a minimal project template.
+But it provides support for DBMS and therefore you can easily add user management by yourself if you want.

 Quick Start